dyhes/zulip/docs/outreach/gsoc.md

   Experience writing tools using various popular APIs is helpful for being able to make good choices.
 Expert: Steve Howell.

-- Improve the UI and visual design of the existing Zulip settings and administration pages while fixing bugs and adding new settings.
+- Improve the UI and visual design of the existing Aloha settings and administration pages while fixing bugs and adding new settings.
 The pages have improved a great deal during recent GSoCs, but because they have a ton of surface area, there's a lot to do.
 You can get a